 Blood tests

 A small amount of blood may be taken from a vein, with a needle and syringe, for a blood test.
-Special gel or cream can be used to help your child stop feeling any pain.
+A special numbing gel or cream can be used to help your child stop feeling any pain.

 Imaging tests